How to install Android updates with Google Pixel Repair Tool - 9to5Google

 We’re not sure how long the Pixel Repair Tool has been around, possibly having been used internally by customer support and/or phone carrier employees.
 Just like the Android Flash Tool, the Pixel Repair Tool uses a technology called “WebUSB” to connect your phone directly to a web app.

 Because of that, the only software you’ll need is a browser that supports WebUSB like Chrome, Opera, or the new Microsoft Edge.
-This means that even a Chromebook can now be used to install an update onto a Pixel phone without needing to bother with Linux apps or installing ADB.
+This means that even a Chromebook can now be used to install an update onto a Pixel phone without needing to bother with Linux apps or installing Android developer tools like ADB.

+One frustrating issue for the time being is that the Pixel Repair Tool seems to be limited to the United States and a small handful of other countries.
+Supposedly, this will be fixed in the future, but for now, you may need to use a US-based VPN.

 Beyond that, the requirements are fairly straightforward.
 You simply need a Pixel 3 or newer phone that’s been updated to Android 10, a USB-C cable to connect your phone to your computer or Chromebook, and a decent internet connection.